wasp-lang/wasp/web/docs/tutorial/07-auth.md

 ```

 :::note
 We made `user` and `userId` in `Task` optional (via `?`) because that allows us to keep the existing tasks, which don't have a user assigned, in the database.

-This is not recommended because it allows an unwanted state in the database (what is the purpose of the task not belonging to anybody?) and normally we would not make these fields optional.
+This isn't recommended because it allows an unwanted state in the database (what is the purpose of the task not belonging to anybody?) and normally we would not make these fields optional.

 Instead, we would do a data migration to take care of those tasks, even if it means just deleting them all.
 However, for this tutorial, for the sake of simplicity, we will stick with this.
 :::

 ## Updating Operations to Check Authentication